×

-The Spanish imperfect subjunctive helps you express opinions, hopes, denials, doubts and hypothetical situations—something I’m sure you do a lot in English.
+The Spanish imperfect subjunctive helps you express opinions, hopes, denials, doubts and hypothetical situations—something I’m sure you do a lot in English, just maybe without realizing it.

 You can already use the preterite and imperfect tenses, plus the present subjunctive.
-And now, you want to learn how to express yourself fully and confidently in Spanish.
-It’s time to learn the imperfect subjunctive.
+Now you want to learn how to express yourself fully and confidently in Spanish, so it’s time to learn the imperfect subjunctive.

 The imperfect subjunctive is simply the past version of a subjunctive!